-Subtending Marks.
-An additional class of marks called subtending marks is positioned under (or occasionally over or around) a sequence of several other characters.
-These marks are typically used in the Arabic script, which has several marks that occur before a sequence of digits and are displayed with an extended swash underneath the digits.
-These marks often indicate whether the sequence of digits is to be interpreted as a number or a date, for example.
+The use of subtending marks is most notably associated with the Arabic script.
+They typically occur before a sequence of digits and are then displayed with different styles of extended swashes underneath the digits.
+In Arabic, these marks often indicate whether the sequence of digits is to be interpreted as a number or a date, for example.
+Similar subtending marks are encoded for other scripts, including Syriac and Kaithi.

-Formally, the subtending marks are not treated as combining marks (gc=M) in the Unicode Standard.
-They are format characters (gc=Cf) and precede the sequence of characters they subtend, rather than following a single base character, as combining marks do.
-Proper display of subtending marks requires specialized rendering support.
-Similar subtending marks are encoded for several other scripts, including Syriac and Kaithi.
 (See Section 9.2, Arabic, Section 9.3, Syriac, and Section 15.2, Kaithi for a number of examples and further discussion.)

 Combining Marks with Ligatures.
-According to Section 3.6, Combination, for a simple combining character sequence such as $\langle i, \hat{\circ} \rangle$, the nonspacing mark $\hat{\circ}$ both applies to and depends on the base character i.
+According to Section 3.6, Combination, for a simple combining character sequence such as , the nonspacing mark $\hat{\ }$ both applies to and depends on the base character i.
 If the i is preceded by a character that can ligate with it, additional considerations apply.

 Figure 7-12 shows typical examples of the interaction of combining marks with ligatures.
-The sequence < f, i, $\hat{i} >$ is canonically equivalent to < f, $\hat{i} >$.
+The sequence < f, i, $\hat{}$ > is canonically equivalent to < f, i>.
 This implies that both sequences should be rendered identically, if possible.
 The precise way in which the sequence is rendered depends on whether the f and i of the first sequence ligate.
-If so, the result of applying \hat{i} should be the same as ligating an f with an \hat{i} .
+If so, the result of applying $\hat{}$ should be the same as ligating an f with an \hat{i} .
 The appearance depends on whatever typographical rules are established for this case, as illustrated in the first example of Figure 7-12.
-Note that the two characters f and \hat{i} may not ligate, even if the sequence < f, i > does.
+Note that the two characters f and \hat{i} may not ligate, even if the sequence < f, i> does.